 If you don’t travel much, you might find the most value in a cashback card, such as the Blue Cash Everyday® Card from American Express, which offers 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
 2% cash back at U.S. gas stations and at select U.S. department stores.
 1% cash back on other purchases.
 There is a $0 annual fee.
 You can redeem your cash back for statement credits, gift cards or merchandise — just be aware that there’s a $25 minimum amount required to redeem.

-There’s also the Blue Cash Preferred® Card from American Express, which offers higher rewards in similar categories, but charges a $95 annual fee.
+There’s also the Blue Cash Preferred® Card from American Express, which offers higher rewards in similar categories, but charges a $0 introductory annual fee for the first year, then $95 annual fee.

 To see rates & fees for Blue Cash Preferred® Card from American Express please click here.